hughobrien/psu-constitution/README.md

 	6. Chair of Council

 16. 'Reopen Nominations' shall be a candidate in all union elections.
+TODO: specify exceptions.

 17. Clubs and Societies Officers are elected by C&S Council as outlined in Article 12: Clubs and Societies.
 The Students’ Union Executive Representative is nominated by the ULSU Executive and the Mary Immaculate Council Representative shall be nominated by Mary Immaculate.
+TODO: seems like a ULSU, not PSU wording. what's this about a faculty chairperson?
+Is MIC needed in this opening sentence?

 18. The members of the PSU council shall be: